Linda Kozlowski: Personal life

 Kozlowski co-starred in Crocodile Dundee (1986) with Australian actor Paul Hogan, and two years later in Crocodile Dundee II, when they became a couple.
 They married on May 5, 1990, after he divorced his wife Noelene.
-They tried to settle in Australia but moved to Los Angeles in late 1990s.
+They tried to settle in Australia but moved to Los Angeles in the late 1990s.

 Kozlowski and Hogan have one son, Chance.
-Kozlowski had been married once prior to her marriage to Hogan.
-In October 2013, Kozlowski filed for divorce from Hogan, citing irreconcilable differences, with the divorce finalized in 2014.
+The pair divorced in 2014.

+Kozlowski married Moroccan tour guide Moulay Hafid Baba in 2017.
+The couple live in Morocco and co-own a tour company.